andrew/ultimate-awesome/README.md

 - [awesome-stripe](https://github.com/awesomelistsio/awesome-stripe) - A curated list of Stripe SDKs, tools, libraries, integrations, dashboards, starter kits, API utilities, payment flows, subscription systems, fraud tools, and learning resources for building with Stripe.
 - [awesome-substack](https://github.com/awesomelistsio/awesome-substack) - A curated list of awesome tools, tips, guides, and resources for writers, publishers, and creators using Substack.
 - [awesome-synthetic-data](https://github.com/awesomelistsio/awesome-synthetic-data) - A curated list of tools, models, datasets, and resources for generating, evaluating, and applying synthetic data.
-- [awesome-tailwindcss](https://github.com/awesomelistsio/awesome-tailwindcss) - A curated list of awesome tools, components, templates, and resources for Tailwind CSS.
 - [awesome-wordpress-headless](https://github.com/awesomelistsio/awesome-wordpress-headless) - A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.
 - [awesome-zig](https://github.com/awesomelistsio/awesome-zig) - A curated list of tools, libraries, frameworks, compilers, build systems, learning resources, and real-world projects for Zig.
 - [awesome-mcp-servers](https://github.com/ayaanjan76/awesome-mcp-servers) - 🚀 Explore a curated collection of top Model Context Protocol (MCP) servers for seamless connectivity and enhanced experiences in your projects.